Procedure # 3008.5; Rev.: 1 (Effective July 1, 2025)

 - A substantial increase in the efficiency of the equipment, that is, an increase in the level of service provided by the equipment without the ability to perform additional tasks, and extends the useful life of the asset.

 If equipment vendor’s software upgrades cost $5,000 or more and result in in either of the above described gains, they can be a qualified capital equipment upgrade.
-For UW–Madison implementation simplicity and clarity under White House OMB Uniform Grant Guidance § 200.313 (d) – Equipment, repairs or maintenance costing $5,000 or more do not qualify as a capital equipment upgrade.
+For UW–Madison implementation simplicity and clarity under White House OMB Uniform Grant Guidance § 200.313 (d) – equipment, repairs or maintenance costing $5,000 or more do not qualify as a capital equipment upgrade.

 II.
 Who is affected by this procedure